The A9 highway through Pallai, Pachchilaipalli

 Rebuilding

-Following the end of the war in May 2009, resettlement progressed gradually under the “Vadakkin Vasantham” (Northern Spring) programme.
-The population has since recovered slowly, reaching 13,045 according to the 2024 census — still significantly below pre-war levels.
+Following the end of the war in May 2009, resettlement progressed gradually under the “வடக்கின் வசந்தம்” (Northern Spring) programme.
+Since then, the population has slowly recovered, reaching 13,045 according to the 2024 census — still significantly below pre-war levels.
 Women now make up the majority of the population, reflecting the heavy loss of male lives during the conflict.

-The Pallai railway station reopened on 4 March 2014 with the restoration of the Northern Line between Kilinochchi and Pallai.
-In addition, two wind farms — Pollupalai and Vallimunai, with a combined capacity of 24 MW — were established along the shores of the Jaffna Lagoon, marking the first wind energy developments in the Northern Province.
+Pallai railway station reopened on 4 March 2014 with the restoration of the Northern Line between Kilinochchi and Pallai.
+In addition, two wind farms — Pollupalai and Vallimunai — with a combined capacity of 24 MW, were established along the shores of the Jaffna Lagoon, marking the first wind energy developments in the Northern Province.

 Despite these developments, significant challenges remain.
-Seventeen of 18 villages still lack access to Advanced Level (A/L) school classes — only Pallai Central College offers them.
-Post-war poverty, limited employment, and household debt from housing reconstruction continue to affect many families.
-At the same time, the diaspora — scattered across Canada, the United Kingdom, and other parts of the world — continues to play an active role in preserving cultural heritage and supporting the region’s recovery.
+Seventeen of the 18 villages still lack access to Advanced Level (A/L) classes, with only Pallai Central College offering them.
+Post-war poverty, limited employment opportunities, and household debt from housing reconstruction continue to affect many families.
+At the same time, the diaspora — spread across Canada, the United Kingdom, Europe, Australia, and other parts of the world — continues to play an active role in preserving cultural heritage and supporting the region’s recovery.

 எங்கள் மண்